 About me

-As an Emotionally Focused Couples Therapist, I specialise in helping couples reconnect, rebuild trust, and restore the love that feels lost.
-Often, when couples argue, it's not about the issue at hand—it’s about deeper emotions that aren’t being addressed.
-One partner may feel rejected, and the other feels criticised.
-These emotions lead to cycles of blame, defensiveness, and isolation, leaving both partners feeling alone and disconnected.
+As an Emotionally Focused Couples Therapist, I specialise in helping couples rebuild trust, deepen emotional intimacy, and feel close again.
+Often, when couples argue, it’s not about the surface issue—it’s about deeper emotional needs that aren’t being understood or met.
+One person may feel rejected, the other criticised.
+These feelings trigger defensive reactions and cycles of blame or withdrawal that leave both partners feeling isolated.

-The counselling space is all about you, so it's important to find a counsellor that you feel you could develop a trusting relationship with.
-I offer a free initial 15 minute chat over the phone or by video call, with no obligation, so that you can decide if you want to go ahead with therapy.
+The counselling space is all about you, so it’s important to find a therapist you feel comfortable with.
+I offer a free 20-minute phone or video call so you can get a sense of how I work, with no pressure to commit.

 Please email me to make contact.
 I always reply to email enquiries and aim to do so within 12 hours.
 If you haven't heard from me, please check your spam folder.